ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

    #.
 Download directly from the S3 bucket using a browser.
 The data is available at https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#sample_cases/release-public-v2.1.0/.

    #.
-Download from a terminal using the AWS command line interface (cli) if installed:
+Download from a terminal using the AWS command line interface (CLI) if installed:

       .. code-block:: console